Chef Patron of The Art School is opening his second restaurant in Liverpool

-There are plenty of exciting plans coming together for the future, including Paul’s inaugural visit to the Grand National at Aintree to create some very special hospitality in spring 2022.
+Paul has plenty of exciting plans in the pipeline, including his inaugural visit to the Grand National at Aintree to create some very special hospitality in spring 2022.

-But before that, Paul is opening Barnacle, a brand new restaurant in Liverpool.
-The incredible story of the region’s food provenance will be told by a collective of leading chefs - Paul Askew, Bone and Block’s Harry Marquart and local kitchen stars Kieran Gill and Jake Lewis.
-They have all worked under Paul’s tutelage during their careers and are uniting for the first time with Barnacle.
+But before that comes Barnacle, a brand new restaurant in Liverpool's Duke Street Market.
+The story of the region’s food provenance is being told by a collective of leading chefs - Paul Askew, Bone and Block’s Harry Marquart and local kitchen stars Kieran Gill and Jake Lewis.

-Together they will set out to explore Liverpool’s storied and celebrated past right to the present through ingredients and ideas which have found their way here over the decades.
+Together they will set out to explore Liverpool’s culinary heritage from the past to the present through ingredients and ideas which have found their way here over the decades.